DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/php/php-localbucketing.md

     ->setHost("http://localhost:8080");
 ```

-The SDK needs no other configuration for this to work.
-Ensure that the proxy is started and running before the PHP application makes a request to it.
+No other configuration is necessary.
+Ensure that the local bucketing proxy is running before the PHP application makes a request to it.